GoogleCloudPlatform/marketing-analytics-jumpstart/python/lookerstudio/README.md

 poetry run python lookerstudio_deployment.py
 ```

-If execution is successful, you will see a long https://lookerstudio.google.com URL that creates a copy of the template report with your defined Marketing Data Engine datasets.
+If execution is successful, you will see a long https://lookerstudio.google.com URL that creates a copy of the template report with your defined Marketing Analytics Jumpstart datasets.

 If there is an error, the script should output the appropriate error to help guide you in ensuring that you are executing with the right account and have appropriate permissions on the dataset.